Friday, May 09, 2025

 JC: (chuckling aloud) Continue...

 GP: Finally, Ghetto Proverbs is an ode to my Uncle Eric.
 He was the most amazing man I had ever met in my life.
-No offense.
+Again, No offense.

 JC: None taken.